Compulsory Purchase Order Compensation Calculation

 - Relocation costs

-- Businesses unable to develop as originally planned
+- Losses when businesses unable to develop as originally planned

-- The business cannot be relocate so the business needs to be extinguished or
+- business can partially relocate but part of the business has to be extinguished.

 Why you will need our help

 Drawing on our contentious business valuation expertise we are often asked to value businesses on the principles established by statute and case law for this type of compensation.

 A business may start to see the impact of an impending CPO many months (or even years) before the vesting date.
 Again we can use our expertise to help businesses quantify and claim these pre-possession losses.
 We can help with compensation claims, either for the owners or the acquiring authority.

 Our founder, Charles Lazarevic, has given expert evidence in leading cases before the Upper Tribunal Lands Chamber.
 He is an active member of the Compulsory Purchase Association, which provides training and support to leading practitioners in this field, and he was on the Association’s Committee from 2010 to 2012.